Using Carrot’s Keyword Explorer for Keyword Research

 You can take it even further by implementing our blog content SEO strategy.
 You can execute this strategy manually by writing and publishing blog posts targeting your chosen keywords or use Carrot’s Niche Authority Builder to make this process faster.

-Good question!
-We’re relying on Semrush for the data we’re displaying in our app.
-They have advanced algorithms and data sources that they use to estimate these values, and Ubersuggest will have the same.
-Semrush claims that their data (at least for search volume) is the most accurate.
 It can be expected that while the specific numbers may differ between tools, the relative values between keywords would be similar in many cases.
 E.g. The top 10 keywords by volume are likely in a similar order even if the numbers vary.